 The dissertation course in this program focuses on knowledge, perspective, and skill which can be applied in mission and ministry fields.
 Also, this program would be concerned about applying existing theological knowledge to actual ministry.
 This program emphasizes the methodology of ministry.
 So, students are instructed to practical methodologies for their future ministries and to concrete skills based on their precedent theological knowledge and experiences.
 This program would maximize the potentiality of ministers and presents adequate developments of ministry tactics admitting different ministries by different talents from God.

 WMCGW accepts those who have earned a M.Div. degree from accredited institutions or its equivalent.
-Candidates are required to have had three years of ministry experience after receiving a M.Div. degree or the first graduate theological degree which may include the minimum of 72 graduate semester hours of theology, biblical studies, and the arts of ministry.
+Candidates are required to have had three years of ministry experience or the first graduate theological degree which may include minimum of 72 graduate semester hours of theology, biblical studies, and the arts of ministry.
 For those who fall outside these requirements of admission, the Admissions Committee of the Doctor of Ministry (ACDM) will review each case to determine admission.

 Candidates are required to have earned a minimum cumulative grade point average of 2.5 (on a 4.0 scale) for master’s level work.
 Students whose GPA is below this level may be provisionally accepted into the program.
 These candidates will be put on probation until they successfully complete nine credit hours.
 Additional class work to improve their grades may be required.